Inform yourself and your team, read the Global Rules here.

 9. Cheating and abuse

 Matches may be edited to a cancellation, no-show, forfeit loss or a win for the opponent - depending on the ladder rules and severity of the problem.
-A forfeit loss is the standard punishment for all violations unless the punishment is otherwise stated in the rules.
+A forfeit loss is the standard punishment for all severe violations unless the punishment is otherwise stated in the rules.

 It is not allowed to take advantage of or abuse bugs.
 Any kind of bug abuse is considered cheating and will lead to a forfeit loss, unless otherwise mentioned specifically in the game-related rules.

 All programs or files, either changed game files or new files, that change the game or add to its functionality, or which interact with the game in any way, are strictly forbidden.
 Modified versions of the game's resource files are always forbidden, regardless of what they do.

 The only exceptions to the rule above are clientside applications for anti-cheat and all the ScrimBase approved custom maps plus its accompanied maps folder.

 Programs that do not interact with the game in any way are allowed, even if they can be used and operated simultaneously with the game.
 Voice communication programs are examples of such programs.